georgeus19/klofan/docs/use-cases/stat-use-case.md

 Since the recommendation is ultimately tied to Data Cube vocabulary, it can include constraints of what must be in the data to use the recommendation or what would be good if the data had for good Data Cube representation.
 The recommendation could then nudge the user to select the correct unit attributes, measures, etc...

 Below are the data represented in Data Cube.
-Note that since the recommendation is tried to the vocabulary, it can make vast schema changes such as adding a lot of new entities, blank nodes etc.. which would not be feasible in case of general purpose recommendation.
+Note that since the recommendation is tried to the vocabulary, it can make vast schema changes such as adding a lot of new entitySets, blank nodes etc.. which would not be feasible in case of general purpose recommendation.

 ![Final Schema](./img/final-stat-schema.png)